charleymroberts/ecommerce/README.md

 3. The 'Products you might also like...' section on the individual product page sometimes includes the same product the user is looking at.
 This could either be eliminated through code or would become less likely to occur once more products were added to the database.
-It also currently uses all categories a product belongs to, which in some cases includes 'New Products' or 'Bestsellers', so it is not always immediately obvious why particular products have been selected for inclusion in this section.
+It also currently selects product from all categories a product belongs to, which in some cases includes 'New Products' or 'Bestsellers', so it is not always immediately obvious why particular products have been selected for inclusion in this section.

 4. The individual product cards only display one category that the product belongs to (as more than one looks too cluttered), which is currently the first category found in its record.
 Which category comes first depends on the order in which the categories were created.